na-na-hi/renget/archive/wgrentry.md

 https://warosu.org/vt/thread/54988617
 https://warosu.org/vt/thread/54988043 (yes, he used the same image as in 54992680)

-3. Most likely tried to make /wg/ reputation in the board sink right afterward (Just look at that fucking filename). https://warosu.org/vt/thread/54995933
+3. He also tried to make /wg/'s reputation in the board sink right afterward (Just look at that fucking filename). https://warosu.org/vt/thread/54995933